Spinach Cottage Cheese Pasta

 This post may contain affiliate links.
-As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

 This ultra creamy spinach cottage cheese pasta is like a high protein version of mac and cheese or fettuccine alfredo.
 Cooks in under 20 minutes for an easy weeknight dinner!

 We’re all about making comfort food easy, wholesome, and delicious here at The Candid Cooks.
 Which is exactly why we’re so excited to share this healthier, high protein cottage cheese pasta recipe with you!
+And if you love lighter pastas, be sure to also check out our shakshuka pasta.

 - Sautéed baby spinach – You’ll need baby spinach, minced garlic, and olive oil to cook the spinach down before adding it to the pasta sauce.
 This adds tons of flavor and extra protein to this dish!